m-hadjazi/p5.js-game-project/README.md

-This is a game project that I created in my first year of university using p5.js library.
+This is a game project assignment that I created in my first year of university using the p5.js library.

-### 6 – All together ###

 This is the whole game, unfortunately, It is not entirely stable but all the elements of the game are their.